Shining light on magnetic monopoles through high-energy muon colliders: Monopole production in muon collisions

-Our results show that 't Hooft-Polyakov MMs induced by electroweak symmetry-breaking can be produced by the annihilation process at high-energy muon colliders.
-Furthermore, it is necessary to design the detectors to probe them.
 Various techniques have been used at the colliders to detect MMs based on different theoretical assumptions.
 The CDF experiment designed a special trigger based on the relativistic effects that MMs are accelerated along the uniform solenoidal magnetic field in a parabola slightly distorted~\cite{CDF:2005cvf}.
-The position, time and the photomultiplier tube pulses of the trigger can be measured by the central outer tracker (COT) and the time-of-flight (TOF) detector.
-The MMs produced at LHC exhibit characteristics of the long-lived highly ionizing particles which would quickly slow down and get trapped in the material surrounding the interaction points.
-The trapped MMs would produce a large number of high-threshold hits and a large number of $\delta$ rays emitted from the material~\cite{Ahlen:1978jy,Ahlen:1980xr}.
-ATLAS measured the ionization energy loss of the magnetic monopole as the monopole signature by the transition radiation tracker (TRT) in the inner detector and the liquid argon (LAr) sampling electromagnetic calorimeter (EMC).
-Based on the assumption that monopole binding to matter through interactions with atoms or nuclei is strong, MoEDAL~\cite{MoEDAL:2021vix} searched for MMs by looking for induced persistent currents after passage through a superconducting magnetometer~\cite{Fairbairn:2006gg,Burdin:2014xma}.
-Whatever the assumptions are, the measurements in LHC experiments are determined by the ionization energy loss of the MMs which could be velocity dependent, when the MMs pass through the material~\cite{Ahlen:1978jy,Ahlen:1980xr,Ahlen:1982mx}.
+The MMs produced at the LHC exhibit characteristics of the long-lived highly ionizing particles which would quickly slow down and get trapped in the material surrounding the interaction points and produce a large number of high-threshold hits and a large number of $\delta$ rays emitted from the material~\cite{Ahlen:1978jy,Ahlen:1980xr}.
+Based on the assumption that monopole are strongly bound to aluminum nuclei, MoEDAL~\cite{MoEDAL:2021vix} searched for MMs by looking for induced persistent currents after passage through a superconducting magnetometer~\cite{Burdin:2014xma}.
+Whatever the assumptions are, the measurements at the LHC are determined by the ionization energy loss of the MMs which could be velocity dependent~\cite{Ahlen:1978jy,Ahlen:1980xr}.